iNextrix/ASTPP/doc/Integrations/realtime_billing.rst

 .. note:: Contributor of the feature: Rokib

-.. note:: We strongly recommend you to test the feature first in a LAB environment before applying it in production.
+	We strongly recommend you to test the feature first in a LAB environment before applying it in production.

 .. note:: Feature includes :